 Our legal department controls legal risks.
 In addition to consulting on corporate decisions and designing business processes, its tasks include following and assessing current legal disputes.
 Possible legal risks are detected at an early stage and possible solutions for minimising, limiting or preventing such risks are shown.
 The legal department coordinates the commissioning and integration of external lawyers.
-Within the scope of risk mitigation, the legal department in cooperation with the product management checks and monitors the existing insurance coverage for economic loss and initiates any adjustments which may be necessary.
-According to our review, the pending or threatening legal proceedings against the MLP Financial Holding Group do not represent risks which could endanger the Group's continued existence.
-The Executive Board at MLP AG remains of the conviction that the claims for damages filed against MLP AG in August 2007 due to provision of allegedly inaccurate capital market information in the years 2000 to 2002 will not be successful.
+Within the scope of risk mitigation, the legal department, in cooperation with product management, checks and monitors the existing insurance coverage for economic loss and initiates any adjustments which may be necessary.
+According to our review, the legal proceedings pending or threatened against MLP Financial Holding Group do not represent risks which could endanger the Group's continued existence.
+The Executive Board at MLP AG remains of the conviction that the claims for damages filed against MLP SE in August 2007 due to the provision of allegedly inaccurate capital market information in 2000 - 2002 will not be successful.
 Indeed, the vast majority of these claims have already been withdrawn.
 Two claims were dismissed by the court, which ruled in favour of MLP.
-Dismissals were also issued in favour of MLP in the last two legal proceedings.
-The processes are currently in the court of appeal.
+Dismissals were also issued in favour of MLP in the last two legal actions.
+However, these legal actions have not yet been finally concluded as the opposing party has started an appeal process.